felipegallego/homelab/README.md

 ## AI Assistant:
 - **Ollama:** *Local engine*.
 Platform to run large language models (LLMs) locally.
 - **DeepSeek:** *Brain*.
 Advanced AI assistant powered by DeepSeek-V3 or DeepSeek-R1 models that operate autonomously to handle complex, multi-step tasks.
+- ... (try other AI models to verity which one works the best)
 - **OpenClaw:** *Hands/Agent*.
 AI Agent framework.
 Executes and automates things on the computer: move files, open browser to do staff, send emails, interact with your apps.

 ## Others: